Solodoloww-alt/SoundBar/README.md

+###UPDATE
+there is now way more customization and also an option to toggle the control strip along with a major UI rework

 ## SoundBar
 SoundBar - I made it because I do NOT want to mess around with buying, finding open source bs, I just wanted something customisable that works, and here it is ( ofc I aint a software engineer or some super awesome dude so I used Claude &lt;3 )